bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 }
 ```

-- If a smurf is created correctly, you should see a response that is an array of smurfs with uniqe id's assigned to each smurf.
+[x] - If a smurf is created correctly, you should see a response that is an array of smurfs with unique id's assigned to each smurf.
-- Initially Brainey will be in the array, but it takes more than one smurf to make the village.
+[x] - Initially Brainey will be in the array, but it takes more than one smurf to make the village.
 Be sure to add a few smurfs to populate our smurf village.
-- **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.
+[x] - **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.
-- Example of object created in Smurf DB:
+[x] - Example of object created in Smurf DB:

 ```js
 [